Hell in a Cell (2013): Storylines

 On the October 14 episode of Raw, Cody Rhodes and Goldust defeated Seth Rollins and Roman Reigns of The Shield to win the WWE Tag Team Championship.
 The next week, Rollins and Reigns fought The Usos (the previous number one contenders) for the next title shot, which ended in a no contest due to Rhodes and Goldust (who was on commentary during this match) attacking a taunting Dean Ambrose.
 Triple H then announced that all three teams would compete in a triple threat match for the titles.

 Another match confirmed for the event featured Los Matadores (Diego and Fernando) taking on The Real Americans (Antonio Cesaro and Jack Swagger).

-On the October 18 edition of SmackDown, Big E Langston helped CM Punk fend off an attack by Ryback and Curtis Axel.
+On the October 18 episode of SmackDown, Big E Langston helped CM Punk fend off an attack by Ryback and Curtis Axel.
 On the October 21 episode of Raw, Langston pinned Axel in a tag team match.
 He was then granted a shot at Axel's Intercontinental Championship on the Hell in a Cell Kickoff.
 Before the Kick-off show began, it was announced that the match between Langston and Axel for the Intercontinental Championship was cancelled due to Axel suffering a hip injury.
 The replacement match for the Kickoff, announced by WWE on Twitter, would be Kofi Kingston vs. Damien Sandow.
 Also during the Kick-off, Langston was part of the "expert panel" and was interrupted by The Shield.
 Dean Ambrose then said that he would defend his United States Championship against Langston later on during the pay-per-view.